 When choosing a new mattress, comparison-shopping between different brands and models is an important step.
 Every mattress is constructed with certain layers and materials that give its surface a distinct feel.
 How comfortable or uncomfortable you feel on a mattress depends largely on your body type, normal sleep position, and firmness and thickness preferences.
 For this comparison guide, we’ll take a closer look at Leesa vs. Nectar, two leading “bed-in-a-box” brands.

 Nectar Sleep’s flagship model, known as the Nectar Mattress, is constructed with two memory foam comfort layers and a memory foam transitional layer.
 These components deliver a traditional memory foam feel.
 The mattress conforms very closely to cradle the body and alleviate pressure in sensitive areas.
 Its support core is composed of high-density polyfoam.
 In terms of firmness, the Nectar Mattress is considered medium firm (6 on the 1-10 firmness scale).
-The brand’s second mattress, the Nectar Lush, debuted in 2020.
-This model is also constructed with a memory foam comfort layer over polyfoam transitional and support layers.
-The Lush has a softer, medium (5) feel.
+The brand has since introduced two other all-foam models, the Nectar Premier and Nectar Premier Copper.
+Both of these mattresses also have medium firm (6) feels.

 Leesa’s flagship model, the Leesa Original, is constructed with a polyfoam comfort layer and memory foam transitional layer.
 Since the polyfoam is on top, the Leesa Original feels more responsive than the Nectar Mattress and will not contour as closely.
 The Leesa Original is considered medium (5).
 Leesa’s newest mattress, the Studio by Leesa, is another all-foam model – though this bed features a memory foam comfort layer over polyfoam for a closer body contour and less surface-level bounciness.
 Additionally, Leesa offers two coil mattresses.
 The Leesa Hybrid contains comfort layers of polyfoam and memory foam, along with transitional foam and a pocketed coil support core.
 The Leesa Legend features memory foam and polyfoam comfort layers and a pocketed minicoil transitional layer, as well as a pocketed coil support core.
 Both the Leesa Hybrid and Leesa Legend are considered medium firm (6).